51st state: Liberia

-There are no countries in Africa historically tied to the United States as much as Liberia.
-Established by the American Colonization Society in 1822 as a home for freed Black American, Liberia’s capital, Monrovia, was named after James Monroe, the fifth U.S. president.
-Liberia has sometimes been regarded as a "mini-America" on the West African coast due to the fact that its people speak English, use U.S. customary units, have modeled the flag after the Stars and Stripes and even created a U.S.-style constitution.
+There are no African countries historically tied to the United States more closely than Liberia.
+Established by the American Colonization Society in 1822 as a home for freed Black Americans, Liberia's capital, Monrovia, was named after James Monroe, the fifth U.S. president.
+Liberia has sometimes been regarded as a "mini-America" on the West African coast because its people speak English, use U.S. customary units, have modeled the flag after the Stars and Stripes and even created a U.S.-style constitution.
 Many Liberians regard the U.S. as their "mother country".
 "We are the 51st state," said Herbert Walker, a Liberian street merchant.
 "We sang your national anthem and learned American history.
 We love American dollars."